Perrtatter/Windows-BootKit/README.md

 5) Run "wmic logicaldisk get name" to list disk
 6) Run "[DRIVE_LETTER]:" to go in your disk
 7) Go to your git clone directory
-8) Run "start bootkit-v1.4.exe"
+8) Reopen the rootkit executable
-9) List users , change password and dump sam base
+9) List users , change password and more